louissobel/Drapache/README.markdown

    to the request, response, sessions, templates, and the dropbox file system through the dbpy framework.
 This thread will be killed by the caller after a certain amount of time (right now 25 seconds) and an exception will be raised.
 Errors in this thread are caught and passed back to the caller.
-5. Once the thread either finishes or is killed, stdout is replaced with the real stdout, and the error output or actual output of the dbpy script is passed back to the DropboxServer with a new Response.
+5. Once the thread either finishes or is killed, any clean-up from the dbpy script takes place, the fake stdout is replaced with the real stdout, and the error output or actual output of the dbpy script is passed back to the DropboxServer with any headers and status code of the new Response.
 6. The DropboxServer passes this response back to the frontend, which writes it to the internet.